Manuel Noriega: 1989 election

 Rather than publish the results, Noriega voided the election, claiming that "foreign interference" had tainted the results.
 Former U.S. President Jimmy Carter, present in Panama as an observer, denounced Noriega, saying the election had been "stolen", as did Archbishop of Panama Marcos G. McGrath.
-Noriega had initially planned to declare Duque the winner regardless of the actual result.
-Duque knew he had been badly defeated and refused to go along.
+Noriega had initially planned to declare Duque the winner regardless of the actual result, but Duque knew he had been badly defeated and refused to go along.
 The next day, Endara, Arias Calderón, and Ford rolled through the old part of the capital in a triumphant motorcade, only to be intercepted by a detachment of Noriega's paramilitary Dignity Battalions.
 Arias Calderón was protected by a couple of troops, but Endara and Ford were badly beaten.
 Images of Ford running to safety with his guayabera shirt covered in blood were broadcast around the world.
 When the 1984–1989 presidential term expired, Noriega named a longtime associate, Francisco Rodríguez, acting president.
 The U.S. recognized Endara as the new president.
 Noriega's decision to void the election results led to another coup attempt against him in October 1989.
 A number of Noriega's junior officers rose up against him, led by Lieutenant Colonel Moisés Giroldi Vera, but the rebellion was easily crushed by the members of the PDF loyal to Noriega.
 After this attempt, he declared himself the "maximum leader" of the country.
 The rebels were captured and taken to a military base outside Panama City, where they were tortured and then executed.

 U.S. invasion of Panama

 Genesis

 In March 1988, the U.S. government entered into negotiations with Noriega seeking his resignation.
-Panama was represented at these negotiations by Rómulo Escobar Bethancourt.
+Panama was represented at those negotiations by Rómulo Escobar Bethancourt.
 Negotiations collapsed after several months of lengthy and inconclusive talks; according to Dinges, Noriega had no intentions of ever resigning.
 On December 15, 1989, the PRD-dominated legislature spoke of "a state of war" between the United States and Panama.
 It also declared Noriega "chief executive officer" of the government, formalizing a state of affairs that had existed for six years.

 The U.S. government stated that Noriega's forces were harassing U.S. troops and civilians.
 Three incidents in particular occurred very near the time of the invasion, and were mentioned by Bush as a reason for the invasion.
 In a December 16 incident, four U.S. personnel were stopped at a roadblock outside PDF headquarters in the El Chorrillo neighborhood of Panama City.
 The United States Department of Defense said that the servicemen were traveling unarmed in a private vehicle, and that they attempted to flee the scene only after their vehicle was surrounded by a crowd of civilians and PDF troops.
 First Lieutenant Robert Paz of the United States Marine Corps was shot and killed in the incident.
 An American couple who witnessed the incident was also arrested and harassed by the PDF.